aimhigherweb/iec_website/content/blog/things-all-contact-lens-wearers-should-know.md

 **Do not wash your contact lenses in tap water**

 Do not wash or store your contact lenses in tap water.
-Tap water is not sterile and is home to different stains of bacteria which can lead to bacterial and parasitic infections in your eye.<sup>4</sup> If you need to rinse your lens, use preservative-free saline solution and store your lenses in the solution recommended by your optometrist.
+Tap water is not sterile and is home to different strains of bacteria which can lead to bacterial and parasitic infections in your eye.<sup>4</sup> If you need to rinse your lens, use preservative-free saline solution and store your lenses in the solution recommended by your optometrist.

 ![](/uploads/tap.jpg)